 He saved me from developing tardive dyskinesia with good advice, and we experimented with using antidepressants and clonazepam to help me manage my symptoms.

-He was very positive about how I managed my symptoms and life, and when he informed me that he was moving, referred me to Dr. Schneider, my current neurologist, who is also excellent.
+He was very positive about how I managed my symptoms and life, and when he informed me that he was moving, referred me to Dr. Schneider, who was also excellent.

 Also, I have found a cadre of experts in their own field who openly recognizes their lack of knowledge on FND.
 This works because they believe me and listen to my explanations, and are able to work with me in walking that line between testing too much and assuming everything is FND.